crowja/fah/README.md

 # fah

-Helpers for working with files in FASTA format
+Helpers for working with files and streams in FASTA format